Solomon Islands entry requirements for Mongolia passport holders

 Frequently asked questions

 No. The visa is not extendable.
-You must leave by the date stamped on your visa.
+You must leave before your visa expires.
 Overstaying can result in fines or deportation.

 Official sources